An Afternoon Walk.

 “Better.
 I hope you and Lori have a good evening.”
 Jonas said with a smile.

 Carl was an acquaintance of Jonas’.
 They were on good terms in the way that Carl would insult him instead of giving him a hot foot like he did everyone else who got in his way.
 Jonas did this by the simplest of means, he spoke to Carl like everyone else.
-He didn’t speak down to him or in any way that would convey that Carl was dumb.
+He didn’t speak down to him or in any way that would convey that Carl was a lesser being.
 People tended to take elementals for granted.
-Many people didn’t pay them any mind because they didn’t care enough.
+Many people did not pay them any mind because they didn’t care enough.
 The only reason why this didn’t cause any issues is because the elementals thought the same about humans.
 Humans stayed in their lane and elementals did the same.
-Jonas was looking forward to the day where that wouldn’t work anymore.
+Jonas was looking forward to the day where this status quo wouldn’t work anymore.
 It was a business opportunity he knew how to take advantage of.

-The city and the Mer Council swore nothing like that would happen this year.
-A subtle misinformation campaign was conducted that was so successful that it is pretty much impossible to think about merfolk without getting a headache.
-That is unless you were someone like Jonas.
+The city and the Mer Council swore nothing like that would happen again.
+A subtle misinformation campaign was conducted that was so successful that made it pretty much impossible to think about merfolk without getting a metaphorical headache.

 Jonas found a park bench facing the fountain and he took a seat.
 He leaned his head back and enjoyed the spring breeze coming off the lake.